opencypher/morpheus/README.md

 ## Documentation

-A preview of the documentation for Morpheus, which is a commercially supported version of Morpheus, is [available from Neo4j](https://neo4j.com/docs/morpheus-user-guide/1.0-preview/).
+A preview of the documentation for Morpheus is [available from Neo4j](https://neo4j.com/docs/morpheus-user-guide/1.0-preview/).

 ## Morpheus Features